Battery Ventures

 Series A in 2018

-Sensu is a developer of a comprehensive open-source monitoring platform aimed at enhancing visibility within dynamic operating environments, such as public, private, and hybrid cloud settings, as well as container-based environments.
-The platform enables organizations to monitor and collect critical data on applications, allowing IT, development, and operations teams to consolidate various monitoring tools while ensuring complete visibility across all systems and protocols.
-Sensu focuses on supporting software and infrastructure-as-code development practices, addressing the unique challenges posed by modern computing environments.
-Headquartered in Portland, Oregon, the company has a global workforce dedicated to innovating and improving full-stack monitoring solutions.
+Sensu is a monitoring platform that provides comprehensive visibility into dynamic operating environments, including public, private, and hybrid cloud infrastructures, as well as container-based systems.
+The platform is designed to help high-velocity organizations streamline their monitoring processes by consolidating existing tools while maintaining interfaces that deliver complete visibility across all systems and protocols.
+Sensu focuses on supporting best practices in software and infrastructure-as-code development, addressing the unique challenges associated with modern IT environments.
+Committed to open-source development, the company continues to innovate its approach to full-stack monitoring.
+Headquartered in Portland, Oregon, Sensu has a global workforce dedicated to enhancing operational visibility for IT, development, and operations teams.

 Elastifile